elminsterrr/react-js-recipes-search-app/README.md

 # react-js-recipes-search-app

-A lightweight application for searching Recipes built with React.
+This is ingredient based recipe search app built with React and Redux.

 ## Features